marcodpt/marcodpt.github.io/README.md

-# My Thoughs
+# My Thoughts
-My personal web page and thoughs
+A collection of random thoughts I had over the years.